cart icon

 Managing debt should also be a top priority.
 To begin with, you may want to focus on how you can meet the minimum payments on your debts.
 This will help to ensure that you don’t rack up any unnecessary charges and improve your credit score.
 You can often set up a direct debt to automate this process for you.

 Try to tackle debts with the highest interest rate first.
-As interest is added to a loan, the loan balance builds, with the provider charging you interest on your interest.
-This is where the power of compounding can work against you over time, with debt snowballing and becoming ever larger.
+The power of compounding – where interest is added to a loan, the loan balance builds and the provider charges you interest on your interest – can work against you over time, with debt snowballing and becoming ever larger.

 Beware high credit costs!
 You’ll face more in interest costs than you can hope to make investing